sapphicnerddev/psnebula/README.md

 ## Goals

 - A flat, minimal VSH replacement that feels at home on the PSP's original display
-- A small set of kernel modules that handle system-level enhancements
+- A small set of kernel modules that handle system-level enhancements and general QoL
-- Simple installation: drop in some binaries, update `plugins.txt`, done
+- Simple installation: drop in some binaries, update configuration, donw
 - ARK-4 on 6.61 as the primary supported CFW
 - Keep scope honest... this is not a full custom firmware, and doesn't aim to be.
+    * Completely custom CFW is outside my pay grade..

 ## Installation